AWS Certification – Analytics Services – Cheat Sheet

 • Task nodes

-• only run Hadoop tasks
+• only run Hadoop tasks and do not store data in HDFS.

-• can be increased or decreased in an existing cluster
+• can be increased or decreased in an existing cluster.

 • EMR is fault tolerant for slave failures and continues job execution if a slave node goes down.